 These registers configure the PWM signal generation blocks (PWM0CTL controls the PWM generator 0 block, and so on).
 The Register Update mode, Debug mode, Counting mode, and Block Enable mode are all controlled via these registers.
 The blocks produce the PWM signals, which can be either two independent PWM signals (from the same counter), or a paired set of PWM signals with dead-band delays added.

-The PWM0 block produces the PWM0 and PWM1 outputs, and the PWM1 block produces the PWM2 and PWM3 outputs.
+The PWM0 block produces the PWM0 and PWM1 outputs, the PWM1 block produces the PWM2 and PWM3 outputs, and the PWM2 block produces the PWM4 and PWM5 outputs.

 PWM0 Control (PWM0CTL)